erwinbonsma/MartianDice/README.md

 * Play against friends in a private room
 * Play against other players in the public room
-* Play against a Smart bots when there is nobody else
+* Play against a Smart bot when there is nobody else
 * Fancy animations
 * In-game help
 * Basic chat function - select messages from a pre-configured list